haraka/Haraka/README.md

 has no built-in facilities for mapping email addresses to user accounts and delivering them to said accounts.
-For that we expect you to keep something like postfix, exim or any other user-based mail system, and have Haraka deliver mail to those systems for that mapping.
+For that we expect you to keep something like postfix, exim or any other user-based mail system, and have Haraka deliver mail to those systems for inbound email.
 However nothing is stopping someone writing a plugin which replicates that facility - it just has yet to be done.

-Haraka does have a scalable outbound mail delivery engine in the `deliver` plugin, which should work well for most sites.
+Haraka does have a scalable outbound mail delivery engine built in.
+Any mail marked as `relaying` (such as via an `auth` plugin) will automatically be queued for outbound delivery.

 ### Screencast